ehmiiz/ehmiizblog/content/blog/PS_ResourceGet.md

 It's not only installing modules that's faster:

+## What's installed?

+Getting installed modules can be very time-consuming on shared systems, especially where you have the az modules installed, so this is a great performance win overall.

 {{< figure
   src="/pics/gettingmodules.png"
 >}}

-Getting installed modules can be very time-consuming on shared systems, especially where you have the az modules installed, so this is a great performance win overall.
+## Find new stuff

+Finding new modules and scripts is also a crucial part of PowerShell, especially for the community members.
+I would argue with PSResourceGet going GA, PowerShell 7.4 is probably one of the most significant performance boosters of PowerShell (in it's open source life).

 {{< figure
   src="/pics/find-module.png"
 >}}

-Finding new modules and scripts is also a crucial part of PowerShell, especially for the community members.
-I would argue with PSResourceGet going GA, PowerShell 7.4 is probably one of the most significant performance boosters of PowerShell (in it's open source life).
+As you can see, finding modules seems way faster, and there's not many matches on NTFS, so this scales well.

 ## What about publishing?